Madhan961/Financial-Risk-Prediction-using-IBM-Auto-AI/README.md

 # Financial-Risk-Prediction-using-IBM-Auto-AI
-In this workshop you will learnyou will learn how to \n
+In this workshop you will learnyou will learn how to
     ⇾ Work with Watson Studio
     ⇾ Create a project in Watson Studio
     ⇾ Use Auto Ai experiment to create a model
     ⇾ Deploy the ML model as a webserver
     ⇾ Integrating Model and Node-RED Service